symfony/symfony-docs/components/config/definition.rst

 - ``thenInvalid()``
 - ``thenUnset()``

-The only exception is of course:

-- ``always()``

-Usually, “then” is a closure.
-It’s return value will be used as a new value for the node, instead of the node’s original value.
+Usually, "then" is a closure.
+Its return value will be used as a new value for the node, instead of the node's original value.

 Processing configuration values
 -------------------------------